-- 1. Adherence to District, college and program policies, as well as professional standards, relevant state and federal regulations and hospital policies. - 2.
-Acceptable demonstration (and retention) of effective clinical skills and patient/self/peer safety, as determined by staff, clinical instructor and program faculty evaluations of classroom, directed clinical practice and laboratory situation. - 3.
-Acceptable demonstration (and retention) of effective medical communication skills and professionalism, as determined by staff, clinical instructor and program faculty evaluations of classroom, directed clinical practice and laboratory situation. - 4.
+- i.
+Adherence to District, college and program policies, as well as professional standards, relevant state and federal regulations and hospital policies. - ii.
+Acceptable demonstration (and retention) of effective clinical skills and patient/self/peer safety, as determined by staff, clinical instructor and program faculty evaluations of classroom, directed clinical practice and laboratory situation.

+- iii.
+Acceptable demonstration (and retention) of effective medical communication skills and professionalism, as determined by staff, clinical instructor and program faculty evaluations of classroom, directed clinical practice and laboratory situation. - iv.
 Ability to maintain the physical, mental and emotional health essential to the performance of duties in the training program and profession.
 This includes the ability to work under stress, at times.
-Certain programs have significant stressful patient care situations, such as emergency and operative.

-- 5. Use of good judgment and ability to make sound decisions toward patients, hospital staff, peers, self and instructors, as determined by staff, clinical instructor and program faculty evaluations of classroom, directed clinical practice and laboratory situation. - 6.
-Ability to work well with others, as determined by staff, clinical instructor and program faculty evaluations of classroom, directed clinical practice and laboratory situation. - 7.
-Ability to follow written and verbal instructions, as determined by staff, clinical instructor and program faculty evaluations of classroom, directed clinical practice and laboratory situation. - 8.
-Ability to maintain professional appearance and grooming in the clinical environment according to program and hospital policies. - 9.
+Certain programs have significant stressful patient care situations, such as emergency and operative. - v.
+Use of good judgment and ability to make sound decisions toward patients, hospital staff, peers, self and instructors, as determined by staff, clinical instructor and program faculty evaluations of classroom, directed clinical practice and laboratory situation. - vi.
+Ability to work well with others, as determined by staff, clinical instructor and program faculty evaluations of classroom, directed clinical practice and laboratory situation. - vii.
+Ability to follow written and verbal instructions, as determined by staff, clinical instructor and program faculty evaluations of classroom, directed clinical practice and laboratory situation. - viii.
+Ability to maintain professional appearance and grooming in the clinical environment according to program and hospital policies. - ix.
 Ability to achieve at least a "C" or better in each program course and to meet attendance and competency requirements of the program.
 Program course sequences must occur without interruption (i.e.: there are no "breaks", other than District or semester breaks).
-A student who drops or withdraws from any Program course or who does not complete coursework as outlined in the Program Information packet will be disqualified from the Program. - 10.
+A student who drops or withdraws from any Program course or who does not complete coursework as outlined in the Program Information packet will be disqualified from the Program. - x.
 Other elements, as outlined in the Allied Health Department Policy Manual and District Policy 3100.

-X. Clinical Affiliate's Rights
+Y. Clinical Affiliate's Rights

-- 1. Any student who does not meet the Standards for Program Retention may be dismissed from the clinical site. - 2.
-In compliance with the written agreement between the San Diego Community College District and affiliated site or minor affiliates and other health facilities, it is advised that the clinical site reserves the right to dismiss from their premises any San Diego Mesa College student found to be lacking in an ability to develop qualities essential for the Allied Health Programs in which the student is enrolled, or for failure or unwillingness to conform to the regulations of the clinical site and has the right to recommend withdrawal of any student for reasons of unsatisfactory performance, violation of policies, or other misconduct. - 3.
-A student who is dismissed from the clinical affiliation for reasons cited in the clinical affiliation agreement, or due to breaches in safety, ethics or lawful activity, will be dismissed from the Program and must submit a petition for readmission for evaluation of eligibility to re-enter the Program. - Y. Withdrawal-The District policies concerning class withdrawal are strictly observed and are found in the current Mesa College catalog.
-An official withdrawal from class(s) may be requested by the student or initiated on his/her behalf or by the instructor, Program Director, or Vice President of Student Services.
-The Allied Health Department faculty is committed to student retention.
-Any student who is considering withdrawal from a Program course should first meet with the instructor and/or Program Director.
-Be sure to note the published withdrawal and tuition refund deadlines.
+- Any student who does not meet the Standards for Program Retention may be dismissed from the clinical site. - ii.
+In compliance with the written agreement between the San Diego Community College District and affiliated site or minor affiliates and other health facilities, it is advised that the clinical site reserves the right to dismiss from their premises any San Diego Mesa College student found to be lacking in an ability to develop qualities essential for the Allied Health Programs in which the student is enrolled, or for failure or unwillingness to conform to the regulations of the clinical site and has the right to recommend withdrawal of any student for reasons of unsatisfactory performance, violation of policies, or other misconduct.

+iii.
+A student who is dismissed from the clinical affiliation for reasons cited in the clinical affiliation agreement, or due to breaches in safety, ethics or lawful activity, will be dismissed from the Program and must submit a petition for readmission for evaluation of eligibility to re-enter the Program.